 This booklet is for women who have had a pregnancy with gestational diabetes.
-It provides information on looking after your health after pregnancy and into the future.
+After pregnancy, women who have had gestational diabetes are at increased risk of type 2 diabetes.
+The good news is that you can take steps to reduce your risk.
+This booklet provides information on looking after your health now and into the future.